nalinimsingh/HST.953-AKI-Prediction/data_extraction/README.md

 1. Above age 18.
 2. Developed sepsis as defined by the Angus criteria during their stay in the ICU.
-3. Were not admitted to the ICU with end-stage renal disease.
-RIFLE criteria.
+3. Were not admitted to the ICU with chronic kidney disease.
+Filter with creatinine>1.2 upon admission or ICD9 code for chronic kidney disease.
 4. Survive an ICU stay lasting at least 3 days.

 ## Features/Covariates to Extract